 Wireless Trail Cameras

-Wireless Systems depend upon their own signal or user created network to send photos.
+Wireless trail cameras depend upon their own signal or user created network to access photos.
 Often times, these networks are very limited in range.
-For example, a wireless scouting camera which operates on Wi-Fi may only have an effective range of 100’ or less from the wireless router.
-In addition, most units which are accessed via Wi-Fi operate using a much higher current draw to maintain constant access via the Wi-Fi network.
+For example, a wireless scouting camera which operates on Wi-Fi may only have an effective range of 100’ or less.
+In addition, a Wi-Fi trail camera operates using a much higher current draw in order to maintain constant access with the Wi-Fi network.
 This usually results in very poor battery life.
-However, because of their limited range most of these units are usually mounted on the exterior of a building where AC power is accessible thereby negating the high energy consumption issue.
+However, because of their limited range most wireless trail cameras are usually mounted on the exterior of a building where AC power is accessible thereby negating the high energy consumption issue.